danieldimitriou/VacationRequestPortal/README.md

 smtp_port=1025
 ```

-files in the xampp folder to use the correct .
 5. Configure the database connection settings by editing the `config.php` file located in the App/Config directory.
 Update the database hostname, username, password, and database name according to your setup.

 6. Import the provided SQL file (`database.sql`) into your MySQL database to create the necessary tables.